ShrayzzDev/MH3U-Save-Editor/README.md

 What can it do ?

-It can edit item from your chest
+It can :
+  - Add item item to your chest, you can give it the item name or id
+  - Modify the quantiy of you have of an item, you can give the item name or id.